 91% Of Cyberattacks Start With A Phishing Email

-Phishing remains the number one attack vector, according to a new study that analyzes why users fall for these lures.
+Phishing remains the number one attack vector, according to a new study that analyses why users fall for these lures.
 The majority of cyberattacks begin with a user clicking on a phishing email.
-Ever wondor why users continue to fall for phishing emails?
+Ever wonder why users continue to fall for phishing emails?

-According to a new report from PhishMe that found that 91% of cyberattacks start with a phish, the top reasons people are duped by phishing emails are curiosity (13.7%), fear (13.4%), and urgency (13.2%), followed by reward/recognition, social, entertainment, and opportunity.
+According to a new report from PhishMe, 91% of cyberattacks start with a phish.
+The top reasons people are duped by phishing emails are curiosity (13.7%), fear (13.4%), and urgency (13.2%), followed by reward/recognition, social, entertainment, and opportunity.